JustSift/ReSift/docs/tutorial/resift-rentals.md

 </Guard>
 ```

-If you refresh the page now, we'll the error is gone, but the genres data is still not showing up on the page.
+If you refresh your app now, you’ll find that the error is gone, but the genres data is still not showing up on the page.
 Why is that?
-The reason is because we have not dispatched the fetch yet.
+It is because we have not dispatched the fetch yet.
 The genres will be `null` until the data has been fetched.

 This is when `useDispatch` comes in.